mustard57/roxy-extensions-kt/README.txt

 The script places using a round robin algorithm i.e. in an n host cluster, the replica forests for host 1 are placed one on host2, one on host 3 ... one on host n, one on host 2 until the number of forests to be replicated for host 1 is reached.
 The placement for host2 is the same, but placement starts at host3.
 This algorithm ensures that in the event of a single host failure, the extra load is distributed across the cluster, rather than falling onto just one host.
 Note that your modules database forests also have failover assets created.

-The command create_system_replica_forests creates failover forests for the App-Services, Security, Schema and Triggers databases - which is required for a fully resilient system.
+#The command create_system_replica_forests creates failover forests for the App-Services, Security, Schema and Triggers databases - which is required for a fully resilient system.
 They also use the replica-forest-directory parameter.

-The commands delete_application_replica_forests and delete_system_replica_forests reverse the above process.
+# The commands delete_application_replica_forests and delete_system_replica_forests reverse the above process.

+You're probably best replicating App-Services/Security/Schemas by hand for the time being.
+Adding replica forests takes the databases concerned offline, and for Security and Schemas that means the transaction will be terminated.
+Comment in/out the databases you want replicated in app_specific.rb.
 This bundle also supports ml env restart_failed_forests which will restore master forests to master status, in the event of failover having occurred.
 Note this will not otherwise happen automatically.

 Database Replication